 Interested parties will come to learn about the subject, and may end up buying from you later.

 UX design element of focus: Page speed

-You can aim for the same smoothness as Amazon by optimizing your own page speeds.
+When we use it to measure Amazon’s page speeds, it gives it a 96 — an incredibly positive score.
+You can aim for the same smoothness as this good UX design example by optimizing your own page speeds.
 Here are a few ways you can achieve faster page speeds:

 - Compress images

 - Cache web pages

 With a fast-loading website, you’ll retain far more users!
 WebFX has driven the following results for clients: $3 billion 7.8 million 5.2 million